 You may be thinking candied pecans, but this recipe for how to make maple pecans will get you a beautiful, saucy sweet pecan topping that works on sweet and savory dishes alike.

 The best part of this pecan topping recipe?
-The subtle, lingering heat which we achieve through a drizzle of Calabrian chili oil.
-You can pick up a jar of this Calabrian specialty from my shop!
+The subtle, lingering heat that we achieve through a drizzle of Calabrian chili oil.
 You can also use crushed red pepper or cayenne pepper to add a subtle, spicy undertone!

 How to make this maple pecan recipe:

 This recipe is a breeze to prepare!
 First, roughly crush the pecans.
 I place them in a plastic storage bag and then bang with a mallet or a heavy-bottomed pot to crush them.

 Next, toast the pecans in a small pot until aromatic, about 1 minute.
 Add butter and let it melt.
 Next, add chili oil and plenty of maple syrup, and a sprinkle of salt.
 Add a bit of lemon juice.
 Let it bubble briefly and then reduce heat and simmer until the syrup begins to thicken.
 Stir it occasionally to keep it emulsified with butter and chili oil.
 It’s okay if it separates slightly, but continue stirring occasionally until thick.

 The next part is up to your preference and how you intend to use the pecans.
 If you want a saucier pecan topping, add a few splashes of water.
 If you want a sticky pecan topping (like what you might use on top of ice cream or pie), don’t add any water.
 I prefer the saucier version, so I added a few tablespoons of water.

 That’s it!
 Use it on just about anything, but here are my suggestions: